RahmanFarhan555/panda-hand-control/README.md

 ## Implementation Notes

-**Two processes** — MediaPipe and PyBullet both initialise an OpenGL/EGL context.
+Two processes - MediaPipe and PyBullet both initialise an OpenGL/EGL context.
 Running both in one process causes SIGABRT.
 Separating into two processes communicating over UDP solves this completely.

-**Smoothing** — raw wrist tilt jitters ±3–5° per frame.
+Smoothing - raw wrist tilt jitters ±3–5° per frame.
 A 12-frame rolling average (deque) reduces this to sub-degree noise without noticeable lag — the same interpolation approach used in the original Team 4 demonstration.

-**Depth proxy** — without a depth camera, gripper-close is triggered by hand scale: the distance between wrist landmark 0 and middle-finger MCP landmark 9 in normalised image coordinates.
+Depth proxy - without a depth camera, gripper-close is triggered by hand scale: the distance between wrist landmark 0 and middle-finger MCP landmark 9 in normalised image coordinates.
 A larger value means the hand is closer to the camera.

-**Camera index** — on Ubuntu with built-in + USB webcam, use `v4l2-ctl --list-devices` to find your Logitech index (typically `/dev/video2`).
+Camera index - on Ubuntu with built-in + USB webcam, use `v4l2-ctl --list-devices` to find your Logitech index (typically `/dev/video2`).

 ---